Find out more about the people at UK Community Foundations. To view a list of vacancies, click here.

 She was educated at the independent Wakefield Girls’ High School.
 She read politics at the University of Leeds and undertook postgraduate studies in Social Administration at the University of Glasgow.

-David was appointed Chairman of UKCF in April 2013.
+Jane was appointed Chairman of UKCF in October 2018.

 Colin Seccombe is a chartered accountant who has previously worked at Newcastle Building Society as Chief Executive.
 Before this, Colin was a partner at KPMG, specialising in auditing and corporate finance.